Platform API Keys

 MCP integration

-Platform API keys are also used to authenticate MCP (Model Context Protocol) connections.
-After creating a key, the key reveal dialog includes a pre-filled MCP configuration you can copy directly into Claude or Cursor.
+Most MCP clients (Claude.ai, ChatGPT, Cursor, VS Code, and others) can connect to Truesight by signing in with your account.
+Platform API keys are an alternative for users who want fine-grained control over which tools are available.
+After creating a key, the key reveal dialog includes a pre-filled MCP configuration you can copy directly into your client.
 See the MCP Integration guide for setup instructions.